M E M O R A N D U M

 FROM: Sandra Kimmons

-SUBJECT: Implementation Instructions for Poverty Level Changes Effective April 1, 2020
+SUBJECT: Implementation Instructions for Child Care Poverty Level Changes Effective April 1, 2022

-- Poverty Level Changes - This year the monthly gross income amounts will be updated on the Child Care Family Income and Share Schedule to reflect changes in the federal poverty guidelines and the state median income levels effective April 1, 2020.
-The tables were updated with the February KEES release on February 16th, and the changes are effective April 1, 2020.
-Prior to 2018, this poverty level change was dependent on staff taking action within our legacy systems.
-This year for the third time, KEES will look at all active Child Care programs, recalculate their Family Plans with a Type of ‘FP’ and Change Reason of ‘Other Change Reason’, and run EDBC for the Come-Up Month.
+- Poverty Level Changes - This year the monthly gross income amounts will be updated on the Child Care Family Income and Share Schedule to reflect changes in the federal poverty guidelines and the state median income levels effective April 1, 2022.
+The tables were updated overnight on February 15th, and the changes are effective April 1, 2022.
+KEES will look at all active Child Care programs, recalculate their Family Plans with a Type of ‘FP’ and Change Reason of ‘Other Change Reason’, and run EDBC for the Come-Up Month.
 These actions mimic that of a caseworker–NOAs and Family Plans will go out based on EDBC results.

-- 2/16: KEES has been updated with the table changes effective 4/1/2020.
-Note: The changes will not affect Family Shares already attached to existing Family Plans.
+- 2/16: KEES were updated with the table changes effective 4/1/2022.
+Note: The changes will not affect Family Share Deductions already attached to existing Family Plans.
 This will occur with the federal poverty guideline batch process.
 New plans written after this date will reflect the new amounts.

-- 2/18: Come-up Month becomes available.
+- 2/17: Come-up Month becomes available.
 Any cases processed for April benefits will have the table changes applied.
+If the FSD increases in the middle of an eligibility period, staff will need to override to keep the FSD the same.

-- 2/29: Family Plan Income Limits – Active family plans, recalculate family plan, EDBC and send appropriate notices.
+- The weekend of 3/5 Family Plan Income Limits – Active family plans, recalculate family plan, EDBC and send appropriate notices.
+KEES changes that were implemented with the 2/26 release will prevent FSD’s from increasing before the end of an existing eligibility period.

 - Overridden Family Plans will be skipped for each month that is overridden.
 EDBC will run and a NOA will be sent.